 Sustainability Minor

-Sustainability is an interdisciplinary field that explores, from multiple perspectives, the interconnectedness of every system on the planet and how to maintain and improve earth’s resources for current and future generations.
+Sustainability is an interdisciplinary field that explores the interconnectedness of every system on the planet from multiple perspectives, and the ways we can maintain and improve earth’s resources for current and future generations.
 The natural sciences provide the basis for understanding Earth’s systems and how humans impact them.
 The humanities value our physical and ethical connection to these systems.
 Finally, the social sciences allow us to understand political, economic, and cultural sustainability, as well as formulate workable policies for a sustainable future.

 Sustainability integrates a broad range of topics, including: